Illustrator vs Photoshop: Which to Use for Web Design?

-As the superior Adobe graphic design software, Illustrator has a fantastic symbols library that can be used for buttons, navigation menus, and more.
+Illustrator has a fantastic symbols library that can be used for buttons, navigation menus, and more.
 Another extra helpful hack is instancing, which allows you to automatically change the symbol in every instance across your project (or add exceptions if you want to).

-Fonts are a necessary part of your brand's visual identity.
-So, if you have created a brand's visual style guide, you probably have a few fonts that fit your brand's style.
+If you have created a brand's visual style guide, you probably have a few fonts that fit your brand's style.

 What is Illustrator used for vs Photoshop in web design?

 So, let's quickly recap the results in the Adobe Illustrator vs Photoshop web design webattle.

 The reason for this is simple yet convincing.

 Most websites use raster graphics and Google Images does too.
 So, when editing images, Photoshop could give you a better idea of what the web page design will look like when live.

 However, if you still want to use Illustrator over Photoshop, here are a few nifty tricks to ensure the work produced in Illustrator is perfectly optimized for the web:

 - Make sure you use pixels as metric units: Since designs display on screens of different sizes, inches and centimeters are not the most reliable units.